ballerina-platform/ballerina-distribution/examples/never-type/never_type.md

 # Never type

-`never` means that no value belongs to the type.
+The `never` type is the type to which no value belongs.

 ::: code never_type.bal :::